 Listener-supported Folk Alley - 24/7 internet radio produced by the FreshGrass Foundation - went online in September of 2003, streaming its unique blend of traditional folk, roots, Americana, contemporary singer/songwriters, indie-folk, Celtic, bluegrass, and other world sounds.

-This groundbreaking service was born out of WKSU’s, then Executive Director/General Manager, Al Bartholet’s commitment and vision for using the power of the Internet to aggregate a worldwide folk music loving audience, and veteran weekend folk host, Jim Blum’s deep knowledge and passion for the music.
-Together with other dedicated WKSU staff, the sights were set on the ultimate goal: to become the number one place on the Internet for folk music content and discovery.
+This groundbreaking service originated at WKSU, public radio from Kent, Ohio.
+The (then) Executive Director/General Manager, Al Bartholet had a commitment and vision for using the power of the Internet to aggregate a worldwide folk music loving audience, Together with veteran weekend folk host, Jim Blum’s deep knowledge and passion for the music and other dedicated WKSU staff, in particular WKSU's head of IT, Chuck Poulton, the team's sights were set on the ultimate goal: to become the number one place on the Internet for folk music content and discovery.